-Plan, and Ford will waive the requirement to provide a Competitive Gap Closure to provide such a plan; provided, however, that Visteon and Ford will agree on a time period within which a Competitive Gap Closure Plan will be provided, with a target of providing a plan within six months after such New Business is Sourced to Visteon if Ford reasonably believes that additional time will enable Visteon to provide a plan.
-The Parties also may agree that Visteon is unable to provide a Competitive Gap Closure Plan with respect to a given Component or Commodity, in which case the condition to award of New Business with respect to such
+Business if Visteon has demonstrated to Ford's satisfaction Visteon's inability to provide such a plan; provided, however, that Visteon and Ford will agree on a time period within which a Competitive Gap Closure Plan will be provided, with a target of providing a plan within six months after such New Business is Sourced to Visteon if Ford reasonably believes that additional time will enable Visteon to provide a plan.
+The Parties also may agree that Visteon is unable to provide a Competitive Gap Closure Plan with respect to a given Component or Commodity, in which case the condition to award of New Business with respect to such Component will be waived by Ford.